AAGaming00/rich-quotes/README.md

 ## Features
  - Rich Message Link & Markdown Quotes
- - ~~Support for Images, Videos, and all other embeds on linked quotes~~ Disabled for now, bug AA, enable in cloned source if you wish for crashing.
+ - ~~Support for Images, Videos, and all other embeds on linked quotes~~ Disabled for now, bug AA.
+Enable in cloned source if you wish for crashing.
  - Channels & Timestamps on linked quotes
  - Linking of markdown quotes via a search button & ca~~s~~ching
  - Settings page with a fancy preview, expensive display options, and ca~~s~~che controls